AY2425S2-CS2103T-T11-3/tp/docs/UserGuide.md

   pageNav: 3
 ---

-# AB-3 User Guide
+# ResiConnect User Guide

+ResiConnect is a **desktop contact management app for tracking students, staff, external parties and events in the various halls and residential colleges in NUS.**
-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+It is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, ResiConnect can get your contact management tasks done faster than traditional GUI apps.

 <!-- * Table of Contents -->
 <page-nav-print />